 - Clarifying Serum: Improve acne by using a small amount of coconut oil underneath your regular moisturizer to help keep your skin clear thanks to its antibacterial and antifungal properties.

 - Face Moisturizer: A little goes a long way, so use a small amount and massage into your skin for a great dose of moisture.
 Coconut oil's antimicrobial properties will help to keep your skin clear if you use it regularly.

-- Hair and Scalp Mask: Work a palm full of coconut oil into your hair and leave it in up to an hour for a great deep moisturizing treatment and to help stimulate hair growth.
+- Hair and Scalp Mask: Work a palm full of coconut oil into your hair and leave it in up to an hour for a great deep moisturizing treatment and to help stimulate hair growth and potentially reverse hair loss.
 Just be sure to wash this one out really well or your hair will look a bit greasy . . .